How Designers Can Use Visual Hierarchy

-- This video will teach you the basics of color theory, which can be used to improve your visual hierarchy in designs.
+- Learn about the basics of color theory, which can be used to improve your visual hierarchy in designs.

 - Visme created this visual guide to using hierarchy in designs.

-- This video is an excellent guide to using hierarchy in your website design.
+- Check out an excellent guide to using hierarchy in website design.